 New website, old website

-The website your are reading right now, is our new web location.
-While it already has many things to read, it is in the early stages of being built.
-Our previous site is still available and can be visited via this link:
+The website your are reading right now, is our second new web location in a short space of time.
+While this new, new, location already has many things to read, we still have things to add.
+Our original site is now configured as an Archive and can be reached via this link:

 This and other links will always be available in the QuickLinks menu in the right side panel.